Schlesinger Library Policies and Procedures

 - The Schlesinger Library is open to the public and no academic affiliation is required.

-- Readers must register at the reception desk at each visit.
-First-time users are also required to complete a reader application form and show one form of photo ID.
+- Researchers must register at the reception desk at each visit.
+First-time users are also required to complete a researcher application form and show one form of photo ID.

 - Lockers are available to store coats, books, briefcases, purses, backpacks, computer carrying cases, notebooks, binders, and other personal belongings.

 - Researchers younger than sixteen years old are welcome to use the collections when accompanied by an adult or by prior arrangement.

 - Audible features on all devices must be turned off before entering the Library.
 Cell phones may be used in the first floor lobby area only.

 Carol K. Pforzheimer Reading Room Rules of Use

 The following rules are designed to encourage use of the Library’s holdings while protecting and preserving rare, fragile, and unique materials for future use.